 Section 1.
 Seal.
 The LWVWI shall not have a seal.

 Section 2.
 Books and Records.
 The Corporation shall keep correct and complete books and records of account and shall also keep minutes of the proceedings of its Board of Directors and shall keep in the principal office a record of the names and addresses of the members of the Board of Directors entitled to vote.
 All books and records of the corporation may be inspected by any member or her/his attorney for any proper purpose at any reasonable time.

 ARTICLE V Local Leagues, State Units and Inter-League Organizations

 Section 1.
 Local Leagues

 Local Leagues are those Leagues that have been recognized by LWVUS.

 Section 2.
 Recognition of Local Leagues

 When a group of members of LWVUS meets the requirements for Local Leagues, as adopted by the State Board and the LWVUS Convention, the State Board shall recommend to the National Board that recognition be granted.
-When such recognition is granted, the Local League shall become an integral part of LWVUS and LWVWEN.
+When such recognition is granted, the Local League shall become an integral part of LWVUS and LWVWI.

 Section 3.
 Withdrawal of Recognition